ashykhov/TestTaskPhoneValidator/README.md

 ## Current behaviour

-Phone number may contain plus sign in the beginning, spaces, curly braces (if there is opening brace there should be closing), dashes, eg:
+Phone number may contain plus sign in the beginning, spaces, braces (if there is opening brace there should be closing), dashes, eg:
 * 37061234567
 * +37061234567